shamskv/EZVIDIA/README.md

 ![](./pictures/naming.png)

 ### 3. (Optional) Create more presets
 After naming the displays you are asked if you want to create more presets.
-The tool will save the resolution and refresh rate you are currently using for each display, but sometimes you may wish for a display to be at a different resolution or refresh rate depending on the configuration.
+The tool will save the resolution, refresh rate and rotation you are currently using for each display, but sometimes you may wish for a display to be at a different resolution, refresh rate or rotation depending on the configuration.
 If you wish to do so, here you can create more presets for each display.
 Each preset stores a resolution and refresh rate combination for that display.
-In the following picture I add a 1080p@120Hz preset to my LG display.
+In the following picture I add a 1080p@120Hz preset to my LG display (this picture is **outdated** and does not show the rotation options).

 ![](./pictures/new_preset.png)